Assistive technology (AT) can help you be more independent and get around easier. But like any technology, it can break down and require repairs.

 - If you hired or leased the equipment, the supplier will usually take care of repairs.
 If you bought the equipment, contact your preferred AT repair provider.
 If you don’t have a preferred repairer contact your LAC or support coordinator.

-Top tip: Check you have enough funds in your NDIS Plan to pay for the repair before you book.
+- Book the repair.
+Check you have enough funds in your NDIS Plan to pay for the repair first.